quickgrid/paper-implementations/pytorch/conditional-wgan/README.md

 ## Todo

-- [ ] Test to see if works on other datasets.
+- Test to see if works on other datasets.
+- Add checkpoint saving and reload code from wgap-gp implementation.

 ## References